R3tr0BoiDX/tmr/README.md

 # tmr
-Small little tool, which lets you access a timer, stopwatch set alarms with your command line.
+Small little tool, which lets you access a timer, stopwatch or set alarms with your command line.
 Also supports arguments.

 ## Timer
 To set up a timer, use those arguments: